vjoel/spinoza/README.md

 * Transactions, to be more realistic, should have dataflow dependencies among operations.
 (But only for non-key values, because Calvin splits dependent transsactions.)

+* Transactions also need conditionals, or, at least, conditional abort, which is needed to support the splitting mentioned above.

+* For comparison, implement a 2-phase commit transsaction processor on top of the Spinoza::System classes.

 Contact
 =======